-Please call (502) 597-6863 or 5076 to schedule a confidential meeting to discuss your disability and your accommodation needs.
+Please call (502) 597-5076 to schedule a confidential meeting to discuss your disability and your accommodation needs.
 Ideally we will meet in person, but if necessary due to your circumstances (e.g., taking classes at a regional campus or online), an intake meeting can be conducted over the phone.
 If possible, please bring the required documentation with you (see Disability Documentation Guidelines on this site) or have it sent to Lloyd Clark in advance of our meeting.
 Please send documentation to:

 Dr. Lloyd Clark